MartinMarcellan/MartinMarcellan.github.io/README.md

 ![Imagen del perfil de la etapa 13](/assets/images/ET13.jpeg)

-In contrast, the next stage is suitable for long range attacks in the same way the stage featuring Col de Marie Blanque was: The hardest climb of the day is crowned 13 kilometres away from Morzine, the town where the finish is located.
-Leaving Two possible scenarios for a breakaway win: The early break or the long-range attack from a GC contender.
+In contrast, the next stage is suitable for long range attacks in the same way the stage featuring Col de Marie Blanque was: the hardest climb of the day is crowned 13 kilometres away from Morzine, the town where the finish is located.
+Leaving Two possible scenarios for a breakaway win: the early break or the long-range attack from a GC contender.

 ![Imagen del perfil de la etapa 14](/assets/images/ET14.jpeg)